Trusted by the world’s leading companies

 Dropdown column types

-Lookup data using the dropdown column type.
-The ComboBox editor is used to select an item from the dropdown.
+Look up data using the dropdown column type.
+The combo box editor is used to select an item from the dropdown.

-Custom column type
+Custom column types

-Built-in data error indication and validation
+Data error indication and validation

 Data operations